Sports in Florida: Baseball

 Florida has a rich baseball history and has long been home to minor league teams and spring training.

 In 1993, the Miami Marlins became the first Major League Baseball team to call Florida home.
 They won the World Series in 1997 and 2003.

 The Tampa Bay Rays began playing in 1998 at Tropicana Field in St. Petersburg.
 After a decade of futility, the Rays won the 2008 American League Pennant and made it to the World Series but lost to the Philadelphia Phillies.
 The team won the 2020 American League Pennant and made it back to the World Series but lost to the Los Angeles Dodgers.

 Recently, the Tropicana Stadium, where the Tampa Bay Rays play, was destroyed by Hurricane Milton.
 The city has been working hard to make sure it is back to its original form and is set to be done in December.

 15 of the 30 Major League Baseball teams conduct spring training in the state, with teams informally organized into the Grapefruit League.
 Throughout MLB history, other teams have held spring training in Florida but now hold spring training in Arizona's Cactus League.

 Every Grapefruit League team also operates a minor league team in the rookie-level Florida Complex League and holds their spring training at that facility.
 Many of these teams also have an affiliate in the low-A Florida State League (as do the Cincinnati Reds, who are the only non-Grapefruit League team with a minor league affiliate in Florida).
 Two teams have Double A affiliates based in Florida.

+Within Florida’s economy spring training is something that has persisted even during the COVID-19 pandemic.
+Despite the difficulties associated with the period, spring training activities had still generated about $680 million for the economic impact for the state of Florida during 2020 and 2021.
+This displays how the local economy is heavily impacted by sports as even before the pandemic occurred, such as in 2019, resulted in similar levels of revenue during the spring sessions, emphasizing its importance.

+Sports tourism is a significant part of Florida’s economic contributions, specifically during baseball’s spring training season, the Florida Grapefruit League (2024) states, a total of 1,428,096 fans attended 226 Florida Spring Training Games in the 2024 season, for an average of 6,319 fans per game.
+Sports are heavily linked to Florida’s cultural identity and it's correlation with economic development are visualized through the fan turnout that contributes towards local events and attractions associated with commerce.

 Minor league baseball teams in Florida include: